Westwood Primary School Community Council

 Community councillors are appointed from current parents, staff and pupils alongside committed individuals from the wider community.
 Councillors have an interest in the education and wider opportunities offered by the school to all pupils and have some free time to give to supporting the school to be a place where pupils, staff, parents and the community learn and grow together.

-If you are interested in finding out more about Westwood Primary School Community Council, please contact Murray Graham at email@example.com
+If you are interested in finding out more about our Community Council, please contact Madison Gough at email@example.com.

 Message from the Community Council Chair